596acres/urbanreviewer/archive.md

 **Reviewing Renewal: “Who Makes A Neighborhood?”**<br>a reading by author DW Gibson @ Queens Museum, Sat, January 11, 2015<br>_For more information on this event, please visit [596 Acres' website](http://596acres.org/news/2014/12/23/596-acres-presents-the-urban-reviewer-on-the-queens-museum-panorama/)_
 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/192441338&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>
+DW Gibson is the author of The Edge Becomes the Center: An Oral History of 21st Century Gentrification.
+His work has appeared in such publications as The New York Times, The Washington Post,The Daily Beast, The Village Voice, and The Caravan.
+He has been a contributor to NPR’s All Things Considered and is the director of the documentary, Not Working. www.dwgibson.net

 ## Photos